-Roller bearings typically have a higher radial loading capacity than ball bearings, however they also usually have a lower thrust loading capacity.
-They use rolling elements which are cylindrical in shape as opposed to a ball, giving a larger surface contact area which aids the greater loading capacity as it reduces the concentration of internal loads.
+Roller bearings typically have a higher radial loading capacity than ball bearings.
+However, they also usually have a lower thrust loading capacity.
+They use rolling elements which are cylindrical in shape, such as the Cylindrical Roller Bearing, the Needle Roller Bearing, and the Thrust Bearing as opposed to a ball, giving a larger surface contact area which aids the greater loading capacity as it reduces the concentration of internal loads.
 If a roller bearing is loaded at an angle as opposed to directly radially, it will fail very quickly.

 Roller Bearing Applications